-Archaeologists investigate, research and record the remains that have been left behind.
-Their job is to help preserve these precious archaeological remains and in doing so build a better understanding of our collective heritage.
+Archaeologists investigate, research and record the remains from the human past.
+Their job is to help record these precious archaeological remains and in doing so build a better understanding of our cultural heritage.

 Salaries typically depend on location, employer and level of responsibility.

-Some archaeologists are able to forge a career by working towards a relevant NVQ/SCQF (e.g. Qualification in Archaeological Practice) while in employment, but most choose to follow a degree or equivalent course in Archaeology or a related discipline such as Ancient History, Conservation or Heritage Management.
+Some archaeologists are able to forge a career by working towards a relevant NVQ/SCQF (e.g. Qualification in Archaeological Practice) while in employment, but most choose to follow a degree single honours degree or equivalent course in Archaeology or a related discipline such as Ancient History, Conservation or Heritage Management.

 Many also go on to undertake further study as part of a Masters degree, or by acquiring additional skills though the many courses offered by the Chartered Institute for Archaeologists (CIfA).